OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 }

 function addAttachment() {
-  // EWS ID of item to attach
-  // (Shortened for readability) var itemId = "AAMkADI1...AAA=";
+  // EWS ID of item to attach (shortened for readability). var itemId = "AAMkADI1...AAA=";

-  // The values in asyncContext can be accessed in the callback var options = { 'asyncContext': { var1: 1, var2: 2 } };
+  // The values in asyncContext can be accessed in the callback. var options = { 'asyncContext': { var1: 1, var2: 2 } };

   Office.context.mailbox.item.addItemAttachmentAsync(itemId, "My Attachment", options, callback);